 The answer is, “yes, there’s a better way.”

 We’ve all heard of debt consolidation companies, usually advertising on the radio.
 These outfits, some of them not fly-by-nights, promise to accept one payment each month and give it to your credit card companies.
 However, how do they determine what that payment amount is?
 Assuming you can afford the payment, exactly how long will it take you to pay them all off?
 What percentage of people who start these plans finish them?
 And most importantly: will debt consolidation protect you from a lawsuit when (not if) one of these companies gets impatient and sues you?

 The Problem with Debt Consolidation

 It sounds good in theory, but it just doesn’t work.
 Why not?
 Because your payments don’t go to the credit cards each month.
 The middleman holds them.
 The credit card companies compete to settle.
 Maybe one does.
 That means the others didn’t.
 Then you’re sued.
 The middleman doesn’t help you.
-You need to file bankruptcy, and need some good bankruptcy information.
+You may need to file bankruptcy, and need some good bankruptcy information.

 The Solution that Works

 In many cases, a Chapter 13 bankruptcy might be the answer.
 It’s like a debt consolidation plan.
 The federal government runs it, not a here-today-gone-tomorrow place.
 You pay only what you can afford, not what they demand.
 In a Chapter 13 bankruptcy, the number of payments you make is set; you make them and you’re out of debt, even if all the debt didn’t get paid.
 And yes, you get all the powerful protections of a bankruptcy, including stopping lawsuits, garnishments, and collection calls.